跳轉至主目錄

 Communication is a key pillar to developing a professional business approach.
 With strong communication your family and team know and understand:

-• The business vision (Chapter 1.2 in MMFS Module 1 Plan for Success),
+• The business vision (chapter 1.2 in MMFS Module 1 Plan for Success),

-• Current business position and short-term goals and expectations (Chapter 1.1 in MMFS Module 1 Plan for Success),
+• Current business position and short-term goals and expectations (chapter 1.1 in MMFS Module 1 Plan for Success),

 • Their role within the business and it’s connection to the overall game plan,

-• The way your business operates and the work expectations, these are typically communicated via policies and procedures (Chapter 4.6).
+• The way your business operates and the work expectations, these are typically communicated via policies and procedures (chapter 4.6).

-Communication is essential to a successful workplace culture (Chapter 4.1) as solid communication ensures all in the team understand what is expected of them and how they can contribute to the business strategy and goals.
+Communication is essential to a successful workplace culture (chapter 4.1) as solid communication ensures all in the team understand what is expected of them and how they can contribute to the business strategy and goals.

 One challenge with communication is that we all have different expectations.
 It is common for farming team members to say there is a communication issue.
 This comment needs to be unpacked to explore what they mean by this and how the gaps can be filled.
 Often it is easily solved by providing an update on the short and long-term plans or a brief team meeting.